jtextor/immunet-paper-code/README.md

 run.sh
 ```

 The `code` folder contains the source code that reproduces the analysis and generates auxiliary data files and plots.
-The `data` folder contains the data used in the analysis.
+The `data` folder contains the data required for the analysis.
 External assets that are needed to complete the figure should be located in `images` folder.
-The plots that visualise the results of data analysis are saved in the `plots` folder, which should exist before the code is executed. `Makefile` specifies the order in which different parts of the analysis must be run with the `figure.pdf` file as a final target, built with `figure.tex` file.
-For convenience, `run.sh` script that fully automates the workfolw is provided.
-First, a conda environment is created based on the dependencies (R and Python) listed in the `requirements.txt` and then `make` is executed.
+The plots that visualise the results of data analysis are saved in the `plots` folder, which should exist before the code is executed. `Makefile` specifies the order in which different parts of the analysis must be run with the `figure.pdf` file as a final target, built with `figure.tex` file. `run.sh` script creates a conda environment based on the dependencies (R and Python) listed in the `requirements.txt` and then executes `make`.

-Executing `run.sh` is a recommended way to run the code.
-This requires `conda` (minimum version 24.9.2) and `latex` (including XeLaTeX engine) to be installed in your environment.
-First, put the data related to a figure in the `data` folder and uncompressed the related `images.tar.gz` into the `images` folder.
-All `.tar.gz` archives should be uncompressed, whereas files compressed as `.gz`, should be left as they are.
-Then, run `bash run.sh` and the figure will be built automatically.
+Steps to reproduce a figure:
+1. Place the data needed for a figure in the `data` folder.
+2. Uncompress `images.tar.gz` into the `images` folder.
+3. Uncompressed all `.tar.gz` archives (but do not uncompressed `.gz` files)
+4. Run `bash run.sh`

 Note, that creation of a conda environment and execution of the code might take a while for some figures.

-Instructions specific to some figures are given below.
+Figure-specific instructions are given below.

 ## Figure 3 and 4

 By default the cached prediction (`prediction.tar.gz`) of ImmuNet and the baseline algorithm InForm will be used for the analysis.
-However, an option to run inference with ImmuNet on tissue images is provided.
+However, an option to run inference with ImmuNet on mIHC images is provided.
 For this you also need to uncompressed a corresponding image archive into the `data` folder:

 - `tilecache.tar.gz` - for figure 3
 - `rois_tilecache.tar.gz` - for figure 4

-Then, you need to use a separate scripts, named `run_tf.sh` that create conda environments in which TensorFlow 1 is installed.
-Because of the confilict bethween the Python version that supports TensorFlow 1 and necessary R version, R packages will be installed in your default R.
+Then, use a script, named `run_tf.sh` that creates a conda environment with TensorFlow 1.14. **Note**: because of the confilict between the Python version that supports TensorFlow 1 and necessary R version, R packages will be installed in your default R!

 ## Figure 5